kanboard/kanboard/doc/nice-urls.markdown

 URL rewriting
 =============

-Kanboard is able to work indifferently with url rewriting enabled or not.
+Kanboard is able to work indifferently with URL rewriting enabled or not.

 - Example of URL rewritten: `/board/123`
 - Otherwise: `?controller=board&action=show&project_id=123`

-If you use Kanboard with Apache and with the mode rewrite enabled, nice urls will be used automatically.
+If you use Kanboard with Apache and with the mode rewrite enabled, nice URLs will be used automatically.
 In case you get a "404 Not Found", you might need to set at least the following overrides for your DocumentRoot to get the .htaccess files working:

 ```sh